Planet-Laterna/Laterna/README.md

 * Can I use this board with my own code?
   - yes, you can write your own code and programm this board.
 Refer to programming steps section
-* How many LEDs can I control with this board?
-  - we recomend to use xx LEDs if board powered by USB and yy LEDs if powered with external power supply (**Work in Progress**)

 <h3>Acknowledgment</h3>